redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 If we are *not* showing the summary, then we'll show the comments.
 Take a look at the **Full** and **Summary** stories and you should see comments on one and not on the other.

+> **Shouldn't the CommentsCell cause an actual GraphQL request?
+How does this work?**
+>
+> Redwood has added some functionality around Storybook so if you're testing a component that itself isn't a Cell (like **BlogPost**) but that renders a cell (**CommentsCell**) that it needs to mock the GraphQL and use the `standard` mock that goes along with that Cell.
+Pretty cool, huh?

 Once again our component is bumping right up against the edges of the window.
 We've got two stories in this file and would have to manually add margins around both of them.
 Ugh.
 Luckily Storybook has a way to add styling to all stories using [decorators](https://storybook.js.org/docs/react/writing-stories/decorators).
 In the `default` export at the bottom of the story you can define a `decorators` key and the value is JSX that will wrap all the stories in the file automatically:

 ```javascript{5-7}